GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

 !!! danger "Critical Information"

-    - The Hero's Sigil: Dark ("medal") is a one-time only reward for the units in your battlefront roster.
-Think -very- carefully about what units would benefit the most as you receive an additional level per league clear.
     - You cannot redo an already cleared league even if you Cursed Wheel and reset the event.
+    - The Hero's Sigil: Dark ("medal")
+        - One-time only reward for the units in your battlefront roster.
+It cannot be reset, farmed, or transferred to another unit.
+        - Think -very- carefully about what units would benefit the most as you receive an additional level per league clear.
     - There is a significant difficulty spike from the Elite to Hero Leagues.
-As of this writing no "whale" has cleared the Hero League.
 It does not appear to be clearable for F2P or even long-term, highly-invested "dolphins".
 This may change with more refined strategies over the next week or two.
     - The Hero's Award mission requires a total of 6,500 points.
 For F2P there are weekly missions that allow you to gain additional points.
     - There are some serious issues to know in advance:
         - If you clear the Elite League, then you are permanently locked into the Hero League for weekly missions or completing any remaining achievements under the Hero's Award mission.